Vindexus/PoweredByHeresy/game/github/warrior.md

 *   Precise: While you remain focused on a single target, you gain +2 piercing against them

 If you change tactics you lose the benefit of the one you had chosen.

+### Lifting the Fog

+The fog of war can mask any battle.
+As you witness it unfold, **whenever you or someone you have a bond with takes damage** gain 1 (Max 2).
+During the battle you may spend 1 to:

+*   Add +1 to one of your rolls
+*   Reroll a damage roll (yours or an ally's)

+At the end of the battle your resets to 0.

 ### Armored